patrickryan01/patrickryan01/README.md

 ### I should not have access to production systems but here we are

 **CTO @ Fireball Industries** 🔥 — Somehow still vertical and still shipping code at [fireballz.ai](https://fireballz.ai).
 Yes, the domain ends in `.ai` because it's 2026 and if your company doesn't have an AI domain you're basically a fax machine.
 Investors love it.
 My therapist has concerns.
 I have a white monster.
 A big one.
 Thick.
-Veiny from the cold.
 People see me grip it and they either look away or ask questions they're not ready to hear the answers to.
 We are not the same.

 > *"I mass consume White Monster, mass produce YAML files, and mass convert existential dread into Prometheus alerts.
 I am the pipeline.
 The pipeline is me.
 We have become one.
 My white monster is always in my hand.
 It's the first thing I reach for in the morning and the last thing I put down at night.
 People stare.
 I let them."*